NazimKerkech/NazimKerkech.github.io/_pages/about.md

 ---

-I am currently in the second year of my master's degree in <a href='https://www.univ-tlse3.fr/decouvrir-nos-diplomes/master-parcours-signal-image-et-apprentissage-automatique-sia2'>Signal, Image, and Machine Learning</a> at the Toulouse 3 Paul Sabatier University and I’m undertaking an internship at the <a href='https://www.irap.omp.eu/en/homepage-en/'>IRAP</a> on gamma burst classification for the <a href='https://www.eoportal.org/satellite-missions/svom#scientific-objectives'>SVOM</a> space observatory.
+I am currently in the second year of my master's degree in <a href='https://www.univ-tlse3.fr/decouvrir-nos-diplomes/master-parcours-signal-image-et-apprentissage-automatique-sia2'>Signal, Image, and Machine Learning</a> at the Toulouse 3 Paul Sabatier University and I’m undertaking an internship at the <a href='https://www.irap.omp.eu/en/homepage-en/'>IRAP</a> on Gamma Ray Burst classification for the <a href='https://www.eoportal.org/satellite-missions/svom#scientific-objectives'>SVOM</a> space observatory.